 - Wound drainage.
-If you have a skin infection, your doctor may make an incision into the sore to drain fluid that has collected there.
+If you have a skin infection, your doctor will likely make an incision into the sore to drain fluid that has collected there.

 - Device removal.
 If your infection involves a device or prosthetic, prompt removal of the device is needed.
 For some devices, removal might require surgery.

 Staph bacteria are very adaptable, and many varieties have become resistant to one or more antibiotics.
-For example, less than 10 percent of today's staph infections can be cured with penicillin.
-Up to half the staph bacteria found in hospitals are resistant to cephalosporins and nafcillin, other common antibiotics.
+For example, only about 10 percent of today's staph infections can be cured with penicillin.

-The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of stronger and more-toxic antibiotics, such as vancomycin.
-A few strains of staph bacteria have become resistant to vancomycin, too.
+The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of alternative antibiotics with the potential for more side effects, such as vancomycin.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed March 3, 2014.